Imminent Challenges that face Salesforce Commerce Cloud

 Customer service support

-Salesforce comes with a strong arsenal of features and extensions that can be applied for your own customization.
+Salesforce comes with a strong arsenal of features and extensions that can be applied for your customization.
 It’s built for a wide diversity of companies, which is reflected in its array of features.
 However, there are difficulties in customizing the platform for the specific needs of an individual company.
 Which extensions work best?
 How will it affect the current functionality?
-It can take a long time to figure out exactly what is best, and what is possible.
+It can take a long time to figure out exactly what is best and what is possible.

-The best way to combat this is to clearly outline a division of labor in which the right people have the right access and to restrict these areas to only them.
+The best way to combat this is to clearly outline a division of labor in which the right people have the proper access and restrict these areas to only them.
 A structure of user permission means a certain level of complexity.
 It’s an overlooked issue but essential for work cleanliness.

 Data has two forms: it is either precious, especially when coherent, or many incoherent numbers when corrupted.
 Salesforce is a deeply comprehensive platform that is truly alive with data.
 When there is a lack of rules, problems emerge, especially in complex environments.
 Outdated data gets mixed with new numbers that shouldn’t be grouped sit side by side.

 Much like the previous challenge, the best way to protect yourself from this is to develop a protocol to protect data integrity.
 Ensure that only relevant users have control over data management to avoid the mixing of data.

 If the data is corrupted, then the reports that build on that will also be affected.
 If all of your users that crunch numbers can input data and compile reports, then we will have potentially hundreds of reports — inevitably, some that are incomplete and others that are irrelevant.
 This results in confusion and doubt around the integrity of your reports.